 Introduction

-Automatic combining using CMI
+Automatic combining using the CMI synchronization interface

 View the multi instrument synchronization video